 Jennifer’s preferred art method is acrylic on canvas.
-Her inspiration is rooted in abstract expressionism from the post-World War II movement and derives inspiration from painters of this period such as Jackson Pollack, Willem de Kooning and Clyfford Still.
+She derives inspiration from abstract expressionist painters from the post-World War II movement such as Jackson Pollack, Willem de Kooning and Clyfford Still.
 Though her art is far from representing stark reality, she expresses translations of patterns in nature.
 The colors and shapes she creates almost seem as if they are blooming, weaving, and treading delicately across the canvas.
 Jennifer infuses her art with emotion and melody, which originates from the music she depends on for inspiration while executing the painting.
 In obtaining her Bachelor of Fine Art degree, Jennifer experimented in various mediums.
 She was honored to be chosen to be a part of the Waco 52 exhibition of artists displayed at the Austin Capitol Building and Waco pop-up gallery in August 2017.

 Jennifer Hobbs is a seventh generation Texan originally from Texarkana, Texas.
 She graduated from Abilene Christian University with a Bachelor’s of Fine Arts and from Baylor University with a Master’s in Social Work.